DIET - EXERCISE - FITNESS For Life

 Protein requires more energy to digest than other foods helping you to use more calories and therefore may help with weight loss.

-Also, potein helps to preserve lean muscle tissue while you lose fat.
+Also, protein helps to preserve lean muscle tissue while you lose fat.
 If your body doesn't get enough protein and the important essential amino acids on a daily basis it will simple take the protein from existing muscle tissue.

 Protein foods also help to slow down the absorption of glucose into the bloodstream.
 This in turn reduces hunger by reducing insulin levels and making it easier for the body to burn fat.